*Potential Display Name Spoofing*

 ```

-Sender Address Analysis: It examines the local part of the sender's email address (the part before the '@' symbol) to see if it contains parts of the sender's display name (like their first or last name).
-If it doesn't, this might be suspicious.
+Sender's Display Name and Email Address Mismatch: The local part of the sender's email address (the part before the '@' symbol) does not contain parts of their display name, such as their first or last name.

 Benjamin Zulliger